 1. Harvest at the Proper Time

-Harvesting vanilla beans are probably the easiest part of the growing process.
+Harvesting vanilla beans is probably the easiest part of the growing process.
 You can use scissors or pruning shears to detach the pods from the plant.

 You’ll know they’re ready for harvest when the tips of the pods begin to turn yellow.